No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 There was no such drama against the upstart Horned Frogs.

 This year the Bulldogs never had to worry about Alabama.
-They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then emphatically stamped themselves as a burgeoning dynasty.
+They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then emphatically stamped themselves as a burgeoning dynasty with a perfect season.

-Bennett hit Brock Bowers for a 22-yard score with 10:52 left in the third quarter to make it 45-7.
-The sophomore tight end signaled touchdown while lying on the turf at Sofi Stadium.
+Bennett hit Bowers for a 22-yard score with 10:52 left in the third quarter to make it 45-7.
+The sophomore from Northern California signaled touchdown while lying on the turf at Sofi Stadium.
 Bennett flashed a wide grin as he tapped helmets with one of his linemen.

-Georgia’s famous bulldog mascot UGA could not make cross-country trip to root in his team, but it still felt a little like Sanford Stadium in SoCal.
+Georgia’s famous bulldog mascot UGA could not make cross-country trip to root on his team, but it still felt a little like Sanford Stadium in SoCal.

 Heisman Trophy runner-up Max Duggan threw two first-half interceptions in the final game of his roller-coaster TCU career.